9r3i/aipkg/README.md

 # aipkg
-repo for packages of ai
+repo for packages of ai, read more about [ai system](https://github.com/9r3i/ai)

 # Host